Click chemistry: Potential applications

+Selective labeling and tracking of biomolecules

+Click chemistry is often employed to attach visualizing tags.
 In many potential applications, click reactions join a biomolecule and a reporter molecule or other molecular probe, a process called bioconjugation.
 The possibility of attaching fluorophores and other reporter molecules has made click chemistry a tool for identifying, locating, and characterizing biomolecules.
-This approach has been used in numerous studies, and discoveries include that salinomycin localizes to lysosomes to initiate ferroptosis in cancer stem cells and that metformin derivatives accumulate in mitochondria to chelate copper(II), affecting metabolism and epigenetic changes downstream in inflammatory macrophages.

-Click chemistry is often employed to attach visualizing tags.
 One of the earliest and most important methods in bioconjugation was to express a reporter gene, such as the gene green fluorescent protein (GFP), on the same genetic sequence as a protein of interest.

-Click chemistry is not limited to biological conditions: the concept of a "click" reaction has been used in chemoproteomic, pharmacological, biomimetic and molecular machinery applications.
+Examples of bioconjugation for labelling include the use of azidocoumarin to label alkyne groups in modified proteins and biomolecules.
 The fluorophore rhodamine has been coupled onto norbornene, and reacted with tetrazine in living systems.
 In other cases, SPAAC between a cyclooctyne-modified fluorophore and azide-tagged proteins allowed the selection of these proteins in cell lysates.